 - A198.
-ISOC 1ASOC 1 (or other professional requirements, or requirements in law or regulation that are at least as demanding as ISOC 1) requires firms to establish policies and procedures for the timely completion of the assembly of engagement files.
-An appropriate time limit within which to complete the assembly of the final engagement file is ordinarily not more than 60 days after the date of the assurance report. - A199.
+ASQC 1 requires firms to establish policies and procedures for the timely completion of the assembly of engagement files.7 An appropriate time limit within which to complete the assembly of the final engagement file is ordinarily not more than 60 days after the date of the assurance report.8 - A199.
 The completion of the assembly of the final engagement file after the date of the assurance report is an administrative process that does not involve the performance of new procedures or the drawing of new conclusions.
 Changes may, however, be made to the documentation during the final assembly process if they are administrative in nature.
-Examples of such changes include: - Deleting or discarding superseded documentation. - Sorting, collating and cross-referencing working papers. - Signing off on completion checklists relating to the file assembly process. - Documenting evidence that the assurance practitioner has obtained, discussed and agreed with the relevant members of the engagement team before the date of the assurance report.
+Examples of such changes include: - Deleting or discarding superseded documentation. - Sorting, collating and cross-referencing working papers. - Signing off on completion checklists relating to the file assembly process. - Documenting evidence that the assurance practitioner has obtained, discussed and agreed with the relevant members of the engagement team before the date of the assurance report. - A200.
+ASQC 1 requires firms to establish policies and procedures for the retention of engagement documentation.
+The retention period for assurance engagements ordinarily is no shorter than five years from the date of the assurance report.
+The retention period for assurance engagements ordinarily is no shorter than five years from the date of the assurance report.